xlladdins/xll/docs/Excel4MacrosA-D.md

 **ADD.LIST.ITEM**(**text**, index\_num)

-Text    specifies the text of the item to be added.
+Text&nbsp;&nbsp;&nbsp;&nbsp;specifies the text of the item to be added.
 Instead of text, an empty string may be inserted.

-Index\_num    is the list index to be used for the new item.
+Index\_num&nbsp;&nbsp;&nbsp;&nbsp;is the list index to be used for the new item.
 Blank entries are created from the end of the current list to the new item index.
 If index\_num is omitted the new item is appended to the list.

 **Remarks**